Branko Mikulić: Bosniak emancipation and republic's nationhood

+In 1970, prior to the 1971 population census in Yugoslavia, Mikulić confronted a group of older generation of Bosnian officials, including two powerful Muslim politicians, who complained to Tito that the (m)uslim national status does not need any further resolution nor de iure verification, because, as they contended, (m)uslims are merely an Islamised Serbs, Montenegrins, Croats, and Yugoslavs, after which Tito requested Mikulić's immediate presence and explanation.
+Mikulić was ready, and after his expose at the meeting Tito fully agreed that without Bosniak emancipation there can be no Bosnia and Herzegovina either.

+While working within the communist system, Mikulić joined forces with a group, who belonged to a second generation of post-WWII politicians, and which included Džemal Bijedić, Milanko Renovica and Hamdija Pozderac.
+They strived to reinforce and protect the sovereignty of Bosnia and Herzegovina and achieve full national equality on the basis of both ZAVNOBiH and Second AVNOJ conclusions, and with a system reform in 1971, which eventually resulted in new constitution of 1974, they were successful.

+Mikulić saw industrial and economic development of the Republic as priority, but pushed for its cultural development with the same determination.

-While working within the communist system, politicians that included Branko Mikulić but also Džemal Bijedić and Hamdija Pozderac reinforced and protected the sovereignty of Bosnia and Herzegovina and were considered as the backbone of the political system of Bosnia and Herzegovina during much of the 1970s and '80s.
-Their efforts proved key during the turbulent period following Tito's death in 1980, and are today considered some of the early steps towards Bosnian independence.
+They were considered to be a backbone of the political system of Bosnia and Herzegovina during much of the 1970s and '80s.
+Their efforts proved key during the turbulent period following Tito's death in 1980 and are today considered some of the early steps towards Bosnian independence.

-President of the Federal Executive Council
+Premiership (1986–1989)

-Branko Mikulić was nominated by the Yugoslav presidency as successor to Milka Planinc in January 1986.
+Mikulić was nominated as Prime Minister by the Yugoslav Presidency as successor to Milka Planinc in January 1986.
 In Ljubljana, Slovenian sociologist Tomaž Mastnak criticized Mikulić's nomination over the radio.
 The government subsequently laid charges against Mastnak.
-On 15 May 1986 Mikulić was appointed President of the Federal Executive Council of Yugoslavia.
+On 15 May 1986, he was appointed President of the Federal Executive Council of Yugoslavia.

 In March 1987, Mikulić was publicly rebuked for his economic policy by striking workers who refused to serve him while in Kranjska Gora for a ski-jump competition.
 After the outbreak of 70 strikes nationally in a two-week period (with strikes being illegal in Yugoslavia), Mikulić threatened to mobilize the army to restore order in May 1987.
-Mikulić's government devalued the dinar by 25% on 17 November 1987.
+His government devalued the dinar by 25% on 17 November 1987.
 Mikulić reached a Standby Agreement with the International Monetary Fund in 1988.
 SR Croatia and SR Slovenia attempted to launch a no-confidence motion against Mikulić in May 1988, but this proved unsuccessful.